New World Translation: Translation Services Department

 In 1989, a Translation Services Department was established at the world headquarters of Jehovah's Witnesses, overseen by the Writing Committee of the Governing Body.
 The goal of the Translation Services Department was to accelerate Bible translation with the aid of computer technology.
 Previously, some Bible translation projects lasted twenty years or more.
 Under the direction of the Translation Services Department, translation of the Old Testament in a particular language may be completed in as little as two years.
 During the period from 1963 to 1989, the New World Translation became available in ten additional languages.
 Since the formation of the Translation Services Department in 1989, there has been a significant increase in the number of languages in which the New World Translation has been made available.

 2013 revision

 At the Watch Tower Society's annual meeting on October 5, 2013, a significantly revised translation was released.
 Referring to the new revision, the publishers stated, "There are now about 10 percent fewer English words in the translation.
 Some key Biblical terms were revised.
 Certain chapters were changed to poetic format, and clarifying footnotes were added to the regular edition."

 The Pericope Adulterae (John 7:53 – 8:11) and the Short and Long Conclusions of Mark 16 (Mark 16:8–20)—offset from the main text in earlier editions—were removed.
 The new revision was also released as part of an app called JW Library.
-As of April 2020, the 2013 edition of the New World Translation has been translated into 31 languages.
+The 2013 edition of the New World Translation has been translated, in whole or in part, into more than 326 languages.